GrapeoffJS/kindagoose/docs/pages/that-is-important.md

 * `@typegoose/typegoose`: `>=9.11.0`
 * `mongoose`: `>=6.5.0`
 * `reflect-metadata`: `>=0.1.13`
+* `rxjs`: `^7.5.6 || < 9.0.0`

 As you can see, for now these are one of the latest versions of the given packages at the time of the first half of 2022.
-Someone may notice that `kindagoose` actually works perfectly even with the older versions of these packages and may say that making the new versions to be up to date as a requirement is inexpedient.
-But i made this decision because i wanted to distance the obsolescence of my library as much as possible in case if i wouldn't be able to support it anymore.
+Someone may notice that `kindagoose` actually works perfectly even with the older versions of these packages and may say that making the new versions to be up-to-date as a requirement is inexpedient.
+But I made this decision because I wanted to distance the obsolescence of my library as much as possible in case if I wouldn't be able to support it anymore.

 Out of all of this you can also make a conclusion that it's better to use `Kindagoose` in the newer projects, then